ElesCloud/ESCDocuments/Training_PhaseThree.md

 Briefly cover our rank structure, from "Foundation" (trainees), to "Core" (enlisted/"contracted" and NCOs), and "Administration" (officers and command).

 Illustrate in more detail our "input/output" concept as it relates to rank, structure, and job choices.
-  - Everyone's contribution, from simply attending regularly and beyond, is valued and appreciated.
+  - Everyone's contribution, from simply attending regularly to beyond, is valued and appreciated.
   - Rank-chasing is a bad idea.
     - Promotions are assigned based not just on level of contribution, but the caliber of one's leadership qualities.
     - A member's rank is a signifier not only of their time and effort dedicated to the group, but also trust.